ICFI/eagle/README.md

 After starting the app, a temp password will be generated to secure REST endpoint.
 The password is output in the console when the application starts.
 Use this password to access endpoint like so.

 curl -u user:<password> http://localhost:8080/movie

+### Documentation
+AsciiDoc is used easily generate lightweight documentation to describe all critical aspects of the project.
+It requires asciidoc to generate and serve documentation with the following commands.
+* Build documentation - run './gradlew asciidoctor'
+* View documentation - go to the '/eagle/build/asciidoc/html5/index.html' file within a web browser